TotallyNotAPumpkin/TotallyNotAPumpkin.github.io/_posts/2023-12-13-Spanish Reference Sheet.md

 - D**o**rmir (to sleep) ➪ D**u**rmiendo
 - P**o**der (to be able) ➪ P**u**diendo 	NOTE: This specific example is an extension of the stem change rule.

-> Exceptions to the suffix: In cases where there would be 3 vowels next to one another, i is replaced with y.
+> Exceptions to the suffix: In cases where there would be 3 vowels next to one another, `i` is replaced with `y`.
 {: .prompt-danger }

 Examples: